A lot of women want the "long leg", "slim

 steps.
 Sprint swimming can be performed, but it may not adequately

-HIIT.
-But before you start sprinting, I would suggest a general
+be with traditional HIIT.
+But before you start sprinting, I would

-condition where you prepare yourself for the specific type of
+suggest a general condition where you prepare yourself for the

-training.
-Even the anaerobic group in the HIIT scientific study
+required for HIIT training.
+Even the anaerobic group in the HIIT

-had a 5 week conditioning period of traditional style cardio
+scientific study had a 5 week conditioning period of traditional

-training on the cycle they later began using for sprints.
-Incidentally,
+style cardio training on the cycle they later began using for

-unlike the original study, which implemented a passive recovery
+sprints.
+Incidentally, unlike the original study, which implemented

-between sets (ie: just sitting there), I would recommend an active
+a passive recovery between sets (ie: just sitting there), I would

-recovery (cycle on level one for about 4 minutes) between sprints.
+recommend an active recovery (cycle on level one for about 4

 Give these recommendations a try and make the recommended